kasinathan28/kasi28/Installing VS CODE in windows.md

  ##A Step 2: Run the Installer

-    +On the welcome screen, click "Next" to begin the installation process.
+    - On the welcome screen, click "Next" to begin the installation process.
 Read and accept the license agreement, then click "Next" again.

     + Choose the destination folder where you want to install VS Code.
 The default location is usually fine, so just click "Next".

-    - Next, choose the start menu folder where you want to create the VS Code shortcut.
+    * Next, choose the start menu folder where you want to create the VS Code shortcut.
 Again, the default location is usually fine, so just click "Next".

     - Choose the additional tasks you want the installer to perform.
 The default options are usually fine, so just click "Next" to continue.